Studio William Cochran - Catalytic Public Art for American Downtowns

 ENTER

-• Cornerstone, the civil rights memorial that anchors one corner of the new Rockville Town Square, received a historic preservation award in 2012.
+• Cornerstone, the civil rights memorial that anchors a corner of the new Rockville Town Square, received a historic preservation award for unearthing and celebrating key aspects of 250 years of black history at the core of Rockville, Maryland.